jackmaden/philosophybreak/src/pages/articles/aristotle-on-the-3-types-of-friendship-and-how-they-enrich-life/index.md

 For mutually loving relationships — those in which two people strive to be the best they can be to each other and themselves — are not just key sources of happiness, Aristotle judges, but among the pinnacles of human achievement.

+(Contrast this with Schopenhauer, who with his [porcupine dilemma](/articles/porcupine-dilemma-schopenhauer-wistful-parable-on-human-connection/) suggests solitude is a better match for achievement than companionship.)

 So a life of excellent activity, bolstered by excellent relationships, is very much a recipe for happiness for Aristotle.